Warhammer Fantasy Roleplay: Fourth edition

-The mechanics of the fourth edition reverts to the percentile mechanics of the first and second editions, instead of the custom dice pools of the third.
+The mechanics of the fourth edition revert to the percentile mechanics of the first and second editions, instead of the custom dice pools of the third.
 Characters are now much more free to advance their Characteristics and Skills independently of their careers, and the cost in experience points scale with higher numbers.
 Skill usage (especially in combat situations) is expanded with the concept of 'advantage', where continued success grants cumulative bonuses.
 Wizardly magic keeps many spells of second edition, but integrates the casting mechanism into the overall task resolution system.
 Fourth edition is the first to offer guidelines on downtime – what happens between adventures.